Bonus Download: Before diving into this post, make sure you grab my free Landscape Painting Starter Kit.

+What is atmospheric perspective?
 Atmospheric perspective (or aerial perspective) refers to how the atmosphere affects how we see objects as they recede into the distance.
 Atmospheric perspective indicates that as an object recedes into the distance relative to the viewer, we see that object with reduced clarity, value and color saturation.
 In addition, objects in the distance appear to have a relatively cool color temperature.

 In this post, I will go into some more detail on what atmospheric perspective is and how you can use it to create the illusion of depth in your paintings.

-Atmospheric And Linear Perspective
+Atmospheric and Linear Perspective

-There are two types of perspective - atmospheric and linear.
+There are two types of perspective – atmospheric and linear.
 As noted above, atmospheric perspective refers to how the atmosphere affects how we see things.
-Linear perspective on the other hand, refers to the relative size of objects and how an object appears smaller as it recedes into the distance.
+Linear perspective, on the other hand, refers to the relative size of objects and how an object appears smaller as it recedes into the distance.

 Leonardo da Vinci was one artist who understood the importance of atmospheric perspective and, based on his extensive writing on the subject, considered it to be of equal importance to linear perspective in painting.
-Many of da Vinci’s paintings have an almost ethereal feel to them due to clever use of atmospheric perspective to create the illusion of depth.
+Many of da Vinci’s paintings have an almost ethereal feel to them due to the clever use of atmospheric perspective to create the illusion of depth.

-Atmospheric Perspective And Realism
+Atmospheric Perspective and Realism

-Atmospheric and linear perspective are both essential parts of creating realistic paintings as they reflect how we actually see things.
+Atmospheric and linear perspectives are both essential parts of creating realistic paintings as they reflect how we actually see things.
 However, linear perspective is much easier to demonstrate when architectural elements are present (like in the painting below by John Singer Sargent).
 Obviously, in landscape and seascape paintings, architectural elements are not always present, so we must instead rely more on atmospheric perspective to create the illusion of depth.

-The 4 Keys To Creating The Illusion Of Atmospheric Perspective
+The 4 Keys to Creating the Illusion of Atmospheric Perspective

 1. Texture